c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Introduction
 ------------

 GenPipes Tumor Pair workflow consumes BAM files.
-It inherits the BAM processing protocol from DNA-seq implementation, for retaining the benchmarking optimizations, but differs in alignment refinement and mutation identification.
+It inherits the BAM processing protocol from DNA-seq implementation, for retaining the benchmarking optimizations.
+However, it differs from DNA-seq implementation in the indel alignment step.
 It achieves this by maximizing the information, utilizing both tumor and normal samples together.

 The pipeline is based on an ensemble approach, which was optimized using both the `DREAM3 challenge`_ and the CEPH mixture datasets to select the best combination of callers for both SNV and structural variation detection.
 For SNVs, multiple callers such as `GATK MuTect2`_, `Strelka2`_, `VarScan 2`_, and `VarDict`_ were combined for somatic calls to achieve a sensitivity of 98.1%, precision of 98.4%, and F1 score of 98.3% for variants found in ≥2 callers.
 For germline calls, `Strelka2`_, `VarScan 2`_ and `VarDict`_ calls were combined.

 Similarly, SVs were identified using multiple callers such as `Delly`_, `Manta`_ `Lumpy`_, `WHAM`_, and `CNVKit`_ using `MetaSV`_ to achieve a sensitivity of 84.6%, precision of 92.4%, and F1 score of 88.3% for duplication variants found in the DREAM3 dataset.
 The pipeline also integrates specific cancer tools to estimate tumor purity and tumor ploidy of sample pair normal−tumor using `Sequenza`_ and `PURPLE`_.

 Additional annotations are incorporated to the SNV calls using `dbNSFP`_ and/or `Gemini`_, and QC metrics are collected at various stages and visualized using `MultiQC`_.

-GenPipes Tumor Pair pipeline has three protocol options: sv, ensemble, or fastpass.
+GenPipes Tumor Pair pipeline has three protocol options: sv, ensemble (default), and fastpass.
 For details refer to `Pipeline Schema`_ section below.

 ----